colinfruit/freemarker-visualizer/README.md

   <!-- introduction -->
   # Introduction
   A command-line utility to produce visual graphs of FreeMarker templates.
-  It was inspired by [Madge](https://github.com/pahen/madge) and uses [freemarker-parser](https://github.com/armano2/freemarker-parser).
+  It was inspired by [Madge](https://github.com/pahen/madge) and uses [freemarker-parser](https://github.com/armano2/freemarker-parser) for AST generation.

   - `<#import />` and `<#include />` directives are graphed by default
   - Plugins can be added to add additional information to the graph (see example plugins)